marcusmueller/gr-nutshelled/structure.rst

 1. Each of the non-hierarchical blocks are instances of subclasses of gr::block, having a *general_work* or *work* function (general blocks only have a general_work function, whilst sync blocks overloaded that to provide a more comfortable interface with fixed item ratios).

+2. GNU Radio asks the source(s) to produce some output.
+As soon as there is some output, the scheduler calls the downstream block's (general) work function to process that.

+3. If there is enough space in the buffers between the blocks, GNU Radio will automatically take care that as many blocks are executed parallely as possible.
+A source might already be producing samples while the downstream block is still processing the last chunk of work.

+4. This goes on until the flow graph is stopped due to being either interrupted externally (a flow graph has a stop() method) or some block signals it's done.

+5. GNU Radio takes care to get the remaining buffer contents through the flowgraph and shuts it down.